Amy Pascal: Activities and awards

 In 2001, Pascal was honored with the Women in Film's Crystal Award, which recognizes those whose work has helped to expand the role of women in the entertainment industry.
 Pascal has been included in The Hollywood Reporters annual Women in Entertainment Power 100 list and Forbes ranking of the World's 100 Most Powerful Women.
 As of 2014, she was ranked as the 28th most powerful woman in the world by Forbes, up from 36th in 2013.

 In March 2024, Pascal was one of 1000 Jewish figures in Hollywood who signed an open letter denouncing Jonathan Glazer's acceptance speech at the 96th Academy Awards, in which Glazer condemned the Israeli occupation of the Palestinian Territories and new comparisons between Israel and Nazi Germany.

 Philanthropy

 Pascal serves on the Honorary Committee of the Epilepsy Foundation of Greater Los Angeles.
 She has made charitable contributions to Teen Line.

 She was awarded the 2008 Humanitarian Award from the Simon Wiesenthal Center, a non-profit organization based in Los Angeles which combats antisemitism and promotes human rights and tolerance.
 She received the award at the 2008 National Tribute Dinner, an annual fundraiser which raised US$2 million for the center.
-In her acceptance speech, she said, "I believe in what the museum is committed to: not just the literal event of the Holocaust but not letting anything like that happen again."
+In her acceptance speech, she said: "I believe in what the museum is committed to: not just the literal event of the Holocaust but not letting anything like that happen again."

 Sony Pictures hack

 On December 9, 2014, a group called "Guardians of Peace" hacked into Sony's computer system, which led to the theft of internal company documents.
 The fallout became a major international diplomatic incident in North Korea–United States relations.
-In subsequent news coverage Pascal and producer Scott Rudin were noted to have had an exchange in these documents about Pascal's upcoming encounter with President Barack Obama.
-Pascal joked that the president, who is black, would possibly enjoy Django Unchained and The Butler (films which deal with slavery in the United States and the pre-civil rights era) or the comedy Think Like a Man which features an ensemble cast of black comedians.
-Rudin responded, "Ride Along, I bet he likes Kevin Hart."